louisdevie/birdway/notes/predefinitions.md

 # Predefinitions

-Birdway *predefinitions* are functions, constants and types implemented by the compiler.
+Birdway *predefinitions* are functions and constants implemented by the compiler.